 Retrofitting an NB/NB2 VVT Engine into an 8995 chassis, using 8995 ME221 and Loom

-If you are planning to install an NB or NB2 engine into the NAs engine bay, and keeping the NA wiring (and the 8995 ECU), there are a couple of mods you will need to do - the 8995 ECU fully supports the NB and VVT engine.
+If you are planning to install an NB or NB2 engine into the NAs engine bay, and keeping the NA wiring (and the 8995 ECU), there are a couple of mods you will need to do - the 8995 ECU fully supports the NB and VVT control on the engin.

 In the Engine bay:

-- Firstly you will need to wire the Crank and Cam sensors from the NB/NB2 engine into the NA’s CAS sensor connector - this allows you to remove the CAS.
-Use shielded cable for this.
+- Firstly you will need to wire the Crank and Cam sensors from the NB/NB2 engine into the NA’s CAS sensor connector.
+Use 22AWG wire to do the links shown.
+The plugs can be sourced from eBay.
+Follow the below diagram:

 - You will need to link up the Injectors, TPS and Idle harness to the NA loom - this is simply a case of matching what goes where from the original loom.